Explore Mexico: A Land of Contrasts

 Make sure to carve out some time!

-Tijuana, the wrestling center and "Gateway to the United States", is located in northwest Mexico about 30 kilometers from San Diego, making it easy to get a glimpse of southern California during your stay.
+Tijuana, the wrestling center and "Gateway to the United States", is located in northwest Mexico about 18 miles from San Diego, making it easy to get a glimpse of southern California during your stay.
 More often, however, tourists stream in the other direction—Californians love the clubs and casinos in the entertainment district of this Mexican city.

 Palm-fringed beaches, fantastic coral reefs, eye-popping blue water, and gorgeous coastal resorts make Mexico a beach lover’s paradise.